PS-Hitori/unity-scene-builder/README.md

 3. All scene files in the "Assets/Scenes" directory will be added to the build settings.
 4. A message will be displayed in the Unity console indicating the number of scenes that have been added to the build settings.

+## Reporting Issues
+If you find any issues or bugs in this project, please report them using the "Issues" tab on this repository.
+This will help us track and resolve issues more efficiently.

 ## Notes

 - If there are no scenes found in the scenes directory, an error message will be displayed in the Unity console.